comrade-thotsky/MentalWarz/README.md

 Decide style of game,
 Create elements and sprites,
 Create Main Functionality of the game before we add extra toxic stuff

+KALEB WHAT'S YOUR DISCORD :D
+MINE IS RubixCube#6322